JVoiceXML/JVoiceXML/core/trunk/org.jvoicexml/personal-props/README.txt

 The CLASSPATH settings in the build.xml files assure that the files found in this directory have precedence over those in config-props.

-Files in this directory (except this file and .cvsignore) may never be checked in CVS.
+Files in this directory (except this file) may never be checked in.